“It’s just overwhelming!” – Our in-house CareScan+ system has won a major award for the second time.

 “It’s just overwhelming!”

-CareScan+ was initially trialled in late 2019, and later implemented within the Trust in October 2020 in Theatres at Hartlepool Hospital.
-Using a unique handheld device, clinical staff scan items, such as replacement hip and knee joints prior to being used in the operating theatre.
+CareScan+ was initially trialled in late 2019, and later implemented within the Trust in October 2020 in theatres.
+Clinical staff scan items, such as replacement hip and knee joints, using a unique handheld device.

 CareScan+ maintains a record of surgical implants used for re-order purposes and can also provide decision support by raising warnings to the person scanning the item.
 For example, the handset will inform the user if the item is out of date or some other aspect of its use needs to be checked.

-The Health Business Patient Safety Award, sponsored by medical equipment firm Jones AV, is the second award in 2020 for CareScan+ following the ‘Supporting Healthcare Teams’ prize at the annual Health Tech Newspaper Awards.
+The Health Business Patient Safety Award, sponsored by medical equipment firm Jones AV, is the second award in 2020 for CareScan+.
+It previously won the ‘Supporting Healthcare Teams’ prize at the annual Health Tech Newspaper Awards.